matthieugomez/statar/README.md

 ````

 ## join
-The package adds a wrapper for data.table merge functionalities.
+`join` is a wrapper for data.table merge functionalities.

 - The option "type" specifies the type of join based on SQL syntax.
 Possible types are : left, right, inner, outer, semi, anti and cross.
 - The option "check" checks there are no duplicates in the master or using data.tables (as in Stata).